ERZDBA1/java-snowflake-id-generator/README.md

 ## Strategies

 - **Clock Backward Handling**: The program requires monotonically increasing timestamps to ensure ID uniqueness.
-If a clock rollback occurs (e.g., due to NTP), a 50 ms tolerance is allowed; beyond this, an exception is thrown, otherwise, it waits until the timestamp matches or exceeds the last recorded value.
+If a clock rollback occurs (e.g., due to NTP), a 50 ms tolerance is allowed; if the rollback exceeds this, an exception is thrown.
+Otherwise, the program waits until the timestamp catches up to or exceeds the last recorded value.
 - **Sequence Overflow Handling**: For sequence overflow within a single millisecond, the strategy is to wait for the next timestamp.

 ## ID Structure